blogs banner

 Maternity Leave

-Under the Maternity Benefit Ordinance, 1958, female employees are entitled to maternity leave of up to 12 weeks, divided as six weeks pre-delivery and six weeks post-delivery, with full pay.
+Under the Maternity Benefit Ordinance, 1958, applicable to factories and some commercial establishments, female employees are entitled to 12 weeks of maternity leave with full pay.

 Sick Leave